Bloating as a Symptom of Urinary Tract Infection (UTI)

 - Drinking plenty of water: Staying hydrated helps flush out bacteria from the urinary system.

 - Avoiding irritants: Some foods and drinks can irritate the bladder and worsen UTI symptoms.
-These include caffeine, alcohol, spicy foods, and acidic foods.

 - Over-the-counter remedies: Some over-the-counter medications like antacids or simethicone may provide temporary relief from bloating.
 However, it's essential to ask your doctor before taking any medication.